agkelley4/Undergraduate-Research/README.md

-# Flow of Squishy Cells Undergraduate Research
+# Flow of Deformable Cells Undergraduate Research

 Spherical Harmonic Equation Sheet show the equations in spherical coordinates used to model spherical harmonics.
 Phi is from 0 to pi and theta is from 0 to 2pi.